 ---|---|---|

-Nature | Glass is non-crystalline and amorphous in nature. | Ceramics can be crystalline or semi-crystalline in nature but never non-crystalline.
+Nature | Glass is non-crystalline and amorphous. | Ceramics can be crystalline or semi-crystalline in nature but never non-crystalline.
 They are inorganic materials. |

 Composition | The main component of glass is silicon dioxide. | The main component of ceramics is clay. |

-Transparency | Glass, evidently is almost always transparent, unless tampered with to make it look otherwise.
-It can be made to look translucent or opaque too, but naturally, glass is transparent. | Ceramics are opaque in nature.
+Transparency | Glass is almost always transparent unless tampered with to make it look otherwise.
+It can be made to look translucent or opaque too, but naturally, glass is transparent. | Ceramics are opaque.
 Light cannot pass through them. |

-Price | Glass is cheaper than ceramics on comparison. | Ceramics are costlier than glass. |
+Price | Glass is cheaper than ceramics in comparison. | Ceramics are costlier than glass. |

-Reaction on Heating | On heating to high temperatures, glass exhibits behaviour like rubber. | Ceramics do not behave like rubber or show any such kind of properties on being heated to very high temperatures.
-Instead, they harden when exposed to high temperature. |
+Reaction on Heating | On heating to high temperatures, glass exhibits behaviour like rubber. | Ceramics do not behave like rubber or show such properties when heated to very high temperatures.
+Instead, they harden when exposed to high temperatures. |

 What is Glass?

-Glass naturally occurs when very high temperatures like lava or lightning react with sand.
+Glass naturally occurs when high temperatures like lava or lightning react with sand.
 But glass is also manufactured in kilns.

 This is also a quality which adds to its beauty and attractions.

-This can be very evident in very old glass windows.
+This can be very evident in old glass windows.
 Glass is easily available and thus not very expensive.

 What are Ceramics?